EduardoQA/EduardoQA/README.md

-- 👋 Hi, I’m @EduardoQA
+- 👋 Hi, I’m Eduardo Lemes
 - 👀 I’m interested in Software testing and related areas
 - 🌱 I’m currently learning automated testing tools, API testing, performance testing, manual testing, etc...
 - 💞️ I’m looking to collaborate on projects where i can put my knowledge into pratice even more and continue learning
-- 📫 You can find me in the testerqaeduardo@gmail.com and www.linkedin.com/in/eduardo-lemes-5873ba128
+- 📫 You can find me in the testerqaeduardo@gmail.com or www.linkedin.com/in/eduardo-lemes-qa

 <!---
 EduardoQA/EduardoQA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.